On the dynamics of formation of generic singularities of mean curvature flow: Proof of Lemma

 The facts $|v-\sqrt{2}|$ is small in \eqref{eq:cylinder} and $R\gg 1$ imply that, for $|y|\leq R-3$, there exists a new constant $\tilde{C}_{\lambda_0, l, C_{l}} $ such that

-Recall that the estimates above hold in the coordinate constructed for time $\tau.$ In what follows we find the pointwise estimate, in the limit coordinate.
+We have one more difficulty: the estimates above hold only in the coordinate constructed for time $\tau,$ but we need pointwise estimates in the limit coordinate.

-It was proved in \cite{ColdingMiniUniqueness} that the sequence of coordinates converge.
-We adapt their arguments to show that the converging rate is $\tau^{-\frac{3}{4}-\sigma},$ for some $\sigma>0.$ This is implied by applying Lemma A.48 of \cite{ColdingMiniUniqueness} and the estimate
+It was proved in \cite{ColdingMiniUniqueness} that the sequence of the chosen coordinates converge.
+In what follows we adapt their arguments to show that the convergence rate is $\tau^{-\frac{3}{4}-\sigma},$ for some $\sigma>0.$ To this end we need Lemma A.48 of \cite{ColdingMiniUniqueness} and the estimate

 This will be proved in subsection \ref{subsec:converRate}.

 Suppose \eqref{eq:desiredRate} holds.
 Denote the graph function, in the coordinate for $\tau=\infty$, by $\tilde{v}(\cdot,\tau)$.
 Compute directly to find that, for $|y|\leq R-3=\mathcal{O}(\sqrt{\ln\tau})$,